-For example, say there is a workspace whose Authorization Domain contains the TCGA and Target groups.
+Consider a workspace whose Authorization Domain contains both the TCGA and Target groups.
 If a user is invited to the workspace, the system checks both the TCGA and the Target access lists for their accounts before allowing access.

-For example, if the destination workspace has TCGA-dbGap-Authorized and Tiffs-Test-Group groups in the Authorization Domain, you can import data from workspaces whose Authorization domain is set to TCGA-dbGap-Authorized only (row 2, 3, 5-10), Tiffs-Test-Group only (row 4), both groups (row 1) or no groups.
+For example, if the destination workspace has TCGA-dbGap-Authorized and Tiffs-Test-Group groups in the Authorization Domain, you can import data from workspaces whose Authorization Domain is set to TCGA-dbGap-Authorized only, Tiffs-Test-Group only, both groups, or no groups.
 If the source workspace had additional groups, you would not be able to import from it.
 In this example, Terra informs you there are six workspaces that are unavailable because of this.

-To complete the process, you can now share the workspace, either with the group you used in the Authorization Domain, or with an individual.
+To complete the process, you can now share the workspace, either with the group you used in the Authorization Domain, or with one or more individuals.

 To share with a group, start typing the name into the Sharing dialog and choose from the autocomplete options:

-If you share with individuals or a group who is not in the Authorization Domain, they will see the workspace greyed out in their workspace list.
-When they click it, Terra facilitates a request process that sends an email to all owners of the groups in the Authorization domain.
+If you share with individuals or a group not in the Authorization Domain, they will see the workspace greyed out in their workspace list.
+When they click it, Terra will send an email to all owners of the groups in the Authorization domain requesting access.
 Once the user has the proper badge(s), they can enter the workspace to see the protected data.